Gabriel Hemery: Career

+Bloomsbury Wildlife, in association with Royal Society for the Protection of Birds.

 Forestry research

 He designed and established a new woodland and centre for hardwood forestry research; Paradise Wood.

 He was a founding member of the British and Irish Hardwoods Improvement Programme establishing a number of forestry field trials across the UK and Ireland (e.g.).

 He gained a DPhil degree at the Department of Plant Sciences at the University of Oxford on the genetic improvement of walnut.
 His research took him to the walnut fruit forests of Kyrgyzstan where he collected thousands of Juglans regia seeds for field trials back in the UK.
 He then researched and published numerous articles pertaining to the silviculture (e.g.) and genetic improvement of walnut.